truthsearcher83/youtubevideogallery/README.md

 # youtubevideogallery

 Add You Tube Video ids in the backend

-Show them in the front end using [videos] settings page to disbale fullscreen
+Show them in the front end using [videos]

+Settings page to disbale fullscreen